pivotal/docs-platform-automation/docs/index.md

 to create repeatable and reusable automated pipeline(s) for upgrading and installing foundations.
 We also provide instructions on using these building blocks in various workflows.
-In this introduction, we'll provide a high-level overview of Platform Automation.
+In this introduction, we'll provide a high-level overview of Platform Automation Toolkit.
 To dive-deeper, check out the references section.

-See the [Getting Started][getting-started] section for instructions on how to start using Platform Automation.
+See the [Getting Started][getting-started] section for instructions on how to start using Platform Automation Toolkit.

 ## About